Project

 There are varying definitions and the difference is not always very clear (especially in everyday use of the words), but generally speaking, money is the abstract concept and currency the materialized form of it.

-#7 Updated by didi over 7 years ago
+#7 Updated by didi almost 8 years ago

 Idee: Mietersyndikat